 This topic covers the general network and connectivity requirements for the Delphix Engine, including connection requirements, port allocation, and firewall and Intrusion Detection System (IDS) considerations.
-For platform-specific network and connectivity requirements, see the relevant topics under the Requirements article for each platform.
+For platform-specific network and connectivity requirements, see the relevant topics under the Requirements section for each platform.

 General Outbound from the Delphix Engine Port Allocation